mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 }
 {% endhighlight %}

 It is just a configuration of the application properties files that I want to include as well as the database configuration.
 In this case I choosed to create an in-memory hsqldb instead of a persistent database as described in the docs.
-It removes the burden of having to call `gradlew createTestDb` before running the test, but on the other hand it is not possible to have a look at the database after test execution for debugging purposes.
+It removes the burden of having to call <code>gradlew createTestDb</code> before running the test, but on the other hand it is not possible to have a look at the database after test execution for debugging purposes.

 #### Common integration test superclass

 Next, in the actual test case we need to create an instance of this container.
 In order to not create a new container for every test case, I used the idea of the Singleton pattern of the docs.
-The reference of that container instance is shared across all specs in spock via the `@Shared` annotation (see also the [whole class](https://github.com/mariodavid/cuba-example-testing-artifacts/blob/master/modules/core/test/com/company/ceta/service/integration/container/ContainerIntegrationSpec.groovy)):
+The reference of that container instance is shared across all specs in spock via the <code>@Shared</code> annotation (see also the [whole class](https://github.com/mariodavid/cuba-example-testing-artifacts/blob/master/modules/core/test/com/company/ceta/service/integration/container/ContainerIntegrationSpec.groovy)):

 {% highlight groovy %}
 class ContainerIntegrationSpec extends Specification {